comtravo/comtravo.github.io/_posts/2019-07-15-vpc_peering_to_transient_vpcs.md

 With the above configuration, anything running in the `infra` VPC can *potentially* access anything in the CIDR ranges `172.30.0.0/16 172.31.0.0/16 10.0.0.0/8`.

-Our pervious architecture with VPC peerings looked approximately as below:
+Our previous architecture with VPC peerings looked approximately as shown below:

 <center>
 <figure>